symphonyoss/symphony-rest-tools/docs/GettingStarted/CommandLineInstall.md

 The command line binary release is a pure Java, platform neutral, command line UI.
 It requires a Java 8 Runtime to be installed.

 ## Download
-All Symohony REST Tooles releases are available from the releases page at https://github.com/symphonyoss/symphony-rest-tools/releases.
+All Symohony REST Tools releases are available from the releases page at https://github.com/symphonyoss/symphony-rest-tools/releases.

 The command line UI is called **symphony-rest-tools-cmdline-X.Y.Z-bin.tar.gz**